The Psychology of Brazilian Jiu Jitsu

 BJJ offers many unique experiences that trigger rich, subtle, and fulfilling psychological changes in its students — changes that promote positive transformation and keep people coming back to the mats.

-One of the things which distinguishes training in BJJ is the fact that from day one, the first time you step on the mat and attend an introductory class, you are grappling face to face, body to body, with other students.
+One of the things that distinguishes training in BJJ is the fact that from day one — the first time you step on the mat and attend an introductory class — you are grappling face-to-face, body-to-body, with other students.
 While drills and technique are critical to successful BJJ, from the first class, students must pit themselves against other students.
 This pragmatic strategy is core to the philosophy of BJJ, which attempts to apply these skills in real-world defense situations.
-From the beginning of training, students of BJJ learn to experience what these skills are like, used by, and against, people with varying degrees of skill, strength and technique.
+From the beginning of training, students of BJJ learn to experience what these skills are like, used by, and against, people with varying degrees of skill, strength, and technique.

 The combative and competitive experiences of BJJ are likely to increase levels of testosterone (T) in many people’s bodies.
 The nature of the sport draws people who have naturally higher levels of T, and research has shown that in athletes and police officers, competition and combative situations increase T levels even further.
 It’s not by accident that so many men in BJJ have beards, a common trait associated with high testosterone levels.

-It remains to be seen whether BJJ will maintain its status and dedication amongst its students, or whether this is a fad.
-I suspect that as long as BJJ continues to evolve, continues to offer novelty, new challenges and new growth, that the sport will continue to draw new students and retain its influential position.
+It remains to be seen whether BJJ will maintain its status and dedication amongst its students or whether this is a fad.
+I suspect that as long as BJJ continues to evolve, continues to offer novelty, new challenges, and growth, that the sport will continue to draw new students and retain its influential position.
 It is the dynamic nature of the sport which is so psychologically compelling, and which offers students so much room for personal development.

-David Ley, PhD. holds a brown belt in Brazilian Jiu Jitsu, studies BJJ at Gracie Barra New Mexico, and is on Twitter at @DrDavidLey
+David Ley, Ph.D. holds a black belt in Brazilian Jiu-Jitsu, studies BJJ at Gracie Barra New Mexico, and is on Twitter at @DrDavidLey.